Hairstylist and Makeup Artist

 How do you deal with clients who just can't make up their minds and are never pleased no matter what you do?

-Asked by JSweets over 12 years ago
+Asked by JSweets almost 13 years ago

 After 9 years, I feel like I am finally getting better at handling that challenge with a little more grace than I used to.
 I’m hoping as time goes on, I get a little better every year.
 For now, when I encounter this type of client, I start by getting as much clarity as possible up-front.
 Then I will go over what the results would be so that we all go into this with clear expectations.
 I do not make a move until we are all clear on the time and financial investment involved and what the maintenance will be like.
 If we can't reach a clear understanding, then sometimes it is best to remove yourself from the situation.
 This is honestly the hardest part.
 I want to tackle any challenge, but as I’ve grown and matured as a stylist, I have come to understand that I am not the "right fit" for every client and I cannot meet everyone's expectations.
 It’s better for me to help them find another person who can make them happy than for me to try and try and fail.
 And, if you we are really being honest- MEN- are the most particular, less likely to embrace change and most difficult to make happy.
 BUT once you gain their trust, they are the most loyal.